a16z/ai/src/docs/intro/survey-goals.md

 To get the most out of this survey, we recommend that you come up with a few concrete areas where you want to apply AI techniques.
 Having these in mind will ground your exploration in a concrete software product.

-Here are a a few was you can brainstorm how AI can help:
+Here are a a few ways you can brainstorm how AI can help:
 * Throughout each phase or the product or service lifecycle
 * For each of the functional teams in your organization
 * Achieve high-level business objectives